AI Control Architecture

 Deterministic Enforcement Boundary

 Neural Method provides the deterministic infrastructure required for enterprise deployment.
-By establishing a physical boundary, we ensure execution is impossible without institutional authority.
+By establishing a physical boundary, we ensure execution is impossible without governed authority.

 - Mandatory Enforcement: Execution is blocked by default.